FatihYcan/Employee-List/README.md

 ## Features

-- Listing employees' photos, names, ages and email addresses.
+- **Employee Listing:** You can view employees' name, age, email address and profile photo.
-- View the list in groups of 5.
-- Switching between the list with previous and next buttons.
+- **Page Switching:** You can view employees in groups of 5 and switch between the list with the 'Previous' and 'Next' buttons.
-- Responsive design, compatible appearance on mobile devices and tablets.
+- **Responsive Design:** The application is designed to be compatible with desktop, tablet and mobile devices.

 ## Technologies